 Waitlists are started when a section (Beavers, Cubs, Scouts etc...) is "full".
 A section becomes "full" if the location where the group is meeting has a capacity limit that has been met or, more commonly, the section has the maximum number of youth per adult the section is permitted to maintain within our safety policy.
-We operate under a 8:1 youth/Scouter ratio.
+We operate under a 8:1 Youth/Scouter ratio.
 We also ask that the 2 Scouter Rule be maintained at all times.

 How do I find out where I am on a waitlist?